 The Family Ministry group is the support program for the Director of Family Ministry, the religious education program for children and youth, and our community of families.
 In collaboration with the Director, the group helps to develop plans and policies to foster a rich and growing program that will prepare young Unitarian Universalists for a lifetime of spiritual and ethical exploration and growth.
 The group also works to build community among families and with the wider church by supporting our Director in connecting and meaningfully engaging people in the program.
 The group is invested in cultivating a sense of shared ministry within the program and with the wider church that fosters a multi-generational community of faith at the Unitarian Universalist Church of Berkeley.

-- Youth Adult Team
+- Youth Adult Team (Projects, Retreats)

 The mission of Finance at UUCB is to build, support and insure a strong financial foundation for the proper and appropriate operation of the organization in accordance with its Unitarian-Universalist principles and its goals which are defined by its membership and the principles of Unitarian Universalism.